vishnuvardhan369/EnergyEfficientNetwork-using-SDN-ML/README.md

 - **RPL Protocol:**
   RPL is commonly used in IoT networks where devices have limited power.
 It organizes the network into a tree structure (known as a DODAG) where each node selects a "best parent" to forward data upward to a central gateway.
 Although effective for low-power communication, traditional RPL may not always choose the most energy-efficient path.

-- **SDN Concept:**
-  SDN separates the control plane from the data plane, allowing for centralized decision-making.
-In the context of IoT, an SDN controller can dynamically manage routing, adapting to real-time conditions and optimizing energy usage across the network.

 - **Machine Learning Integration:**
   By collecting data on energy consumption, latency, and packet delivery from simulated network scenarios, ML models can be trained to predict and select the most energy-efficient routing paths.
 This adaptive approach aims to extend the network lifetime and improve overall performance.